Tutorial: Variable speed fan for Raspberry temperature controller

 The last one I added, a Raspberry Pi 4, has much more power and performance than the previous ones and that means that it has some cooling requirements far above those of their predecessorsCan a Raspberry Pi 4 be used without a fan?
 Yes, but it is not advisable to run a Raspberry Pi 4 without a fan to refrigerate it.

-It is assumed that if we put a Raspberry Pi 4 it is because we need its power in some moments (if not, why use a Raspberry Pi 4?, better to put one of the previous models, which are cheaper and consume less) and in this case, we should use a Raspberry Pi 4 because we need its power in some moments. a cooling fan is almost indispensable.
+It is assumed that if we put a Raspberry Pi 4 it is because we need its power in some moments (if not, why use a Raspberry Pi 4?, better to put one of the previous models, which are cheaper and consume less) and in this case to provide it with a cooling fan is almost indispensable.

 The disadvantage of adding a fan to the Raspberry Pi 4 is that ceases to be a silent 100% device to become a minor nuisance (especially in a quiet bedroom or office).